Saltylord/saltylord_docs/docs/scripts/weed/install/a_general.md

 ---

 ## Genetics Tracking / FiveManage
 *With genetics tracking enabled, if you want to use the Genetics Book and see the images of the strains.
 You will need to set up a FiveManage account.
 Once you've set one up or if you already have one created.
-Then you can head to the FiveManage section in the Docs.*
+Then you can head to the Genetics Tracking section in the Docs.*

 ---